Juangunner4/primos-marketplace/README.md

 The `vercel.json` file configures Vercel to build the React application from the `frontend` directory.
 Create a new Vercel project using the frontend repository, set the build command to `npm run build` and the output folder to `build`.
-Add the environment variables from `.env.test`, in particular `REACT_APP_BACKEND_URL`, so the site can communicate with the backend hosted on Render.
+Add the environment variables from `frontend/.env.test`, in particular `REACT_APP_BACKEND_URL`, so the site can communicate with the backend hosted on Render.
 Once deployed it will be accessible at `https://primos-marketplace.vercel.app`.